 For Alternative 4, immediately following the storm event, concentrations in excess of 20,000 FC/100mL originate at the Providence River, and concentrations exceeding 10,000 FC/100mL originate at the Blackstone/Seekonk River.
 One day following the event, concentrations near the Providence River exceed 10,000 FC/100mL, and concentrations near Bucklin Point fall below 5,000 FC/100mL.
 On day 2, concentrations between the Providence River and Fields Point range from 1,000 to 5,000 FC/100mL, but concentrations in the Seekonk start to fall below 1,000 FC/100mL and the plume advances south of Fields Point.
-By day 4, similar to Phase II conditions, concentrations are above shellfishing standards.
+By day 4, similar to Phase II conditions, concentrations north of Fields Point drop below contact standards but at Conimicut Point the concentrations are above shellfishing standards.
 By day 6, concentrations meet contact standards, which is an improvement over post-Phase II conditions, but concentrations remain high at Conimicut Point.
 On day 8, those concentrations start to fall below thresholds, but do not completely dissipate until day 10.